 The package diagram (Figure B.3) shows the structure of the model used to evaluate the sample problem.
 Model elements are contained in packages, and relationships between packages (or specific model elements) are shown on this diagram.
-The relationship between the views (OperationalView and PerformanceView) and the rest of the user model are explicitly expressed using the "access" relationship.
-Note that the "view" models contain no model elements of their own, and that changes to the model in other packages are automatically updated in the Operational and Performance Views.
+The

 Figure B.3 - Establishing Structure of the User Model using Packages and Views (Package Diagram)